kshaffer/courses/theory1.md

 - **meter** – recognize the meter of a short musical excerpt from the musical notation and time signature (simple/compound, duple/triple/quadruple).
 - **time signatures** – write the appropriate time signature given a specified meter.
-- **rhythmic notation** – write the appropriate rhythmic notation (including beaming) for a passage of music, given a *protonotation* version of that pasage.
+- **rhythmic notation** – write the appropriate rhythmic notation (including beaming) for a passage of music, given a *protonotation* version of that passage.
 - **clefs** – draw treble, alto, and bass clefs appropriately on the staff (30 seconds – one of each clef).
 - **key signature ID** – identify major and minor key signatures on treble, alto, and bass staves.
 - **key signature writing** – write major and minor key signatures on treble, alto, and bass staves.